hongju/bot-docs.ko-kr/articles/v4sdk/bot-builder-storage-concept.md

 ## Writing directly to storage

-You can also use the Bot Builder SDK to read and write data directly to storage, without using middleware or without using the bot context.
+You can also use the Bot Framework SDK to read and write data directly to storage, without using middleware or without using the bot context.
 This can be appropriate to data that your bot uses, that comes from a source outside your bot's conversation flow.

 For example, let's say your bot allows the user to ask for the weather report, and your bot retrieves the weather report for a specified date, by reading it from an external database.
 The content of the weather database isn't dependent on user information or the conversation context, so you could just read it directly from storage instead of using the state manager.
 See [How to write directly to storage](bot-builder-howto-v4-storage.md) for an example.